Land Titles Search In AlbertaJeff Kahane2022-01-28T19:59:33+00:00

 Cost And Payment Of Land Titles Searches

 We accept payments by e-transfer or credit card authorization so for this service you never need to leave the comfort of your home or digital device.
 We then email you the title.
 Since all registrations at the Alberta Land Titles Office are public records, anyone is permitted to complete a Land Titles search on anyone else’s property.
-For just the land titles search, the cost is $25.
+For just the land titles search, we charge $75.
+To do this, we require the legal description.
 If we require a tax certificate, the cost varies depending on the municipality where the property is located.
 For example, these range from $20-$45.

 Do It Yourself Land Titles Searches